-Attending a good college or university is the first step to having a successful career.
-Those students who attend college have a higher chance of landing a good job and succeeding in the workforce.
+Attending the right college or university is the first step to having a successful career.
+Statistically speaking, students who attend college have a higher chance of landing a good job and succeeding in the workforce.

-To gain acceptance to a top United States college or university is an arduous process that includes having strong standardized test scores, completion of AP classes, and good grades.
-Extracurricular activities such as sports, club involvement, community volunteer work, and a special focus on arts and sciences are also important.
+Gaining acceptance to a top United States college or university is an arduous process that includes having strong standardized test scores, completing AP classes, and good grades.
+Extracurricular activities such as sports, club involvement, community volunteer work, and a particular focus in the arts and sciences are also important.

 But how important are these extracurricular activities to college admissions counselors?
-Community service ranked number four in importance of factors considered for admission—above reference letters, interviews, and legacy.
-Grades, AP classes, and standardized test scores ranked above community service.
+Community service ranked number three in the importance of factors considered for admission—above reference letters, interviews, and legacy.

-Another factor that schools take into consideration is a student’s “good citizenship,” a skill developed in service activities.
-Admissions counselors, 76 percent, felt that a student’s leadership ability played a critical role in the student’s ability to get into college.
+Another factor that schools consider is a student’s “good citizenship,” a skill developed in service activities.
+Admissions counselors, 76 percent, feel that a student’s leadership ability plays a critical role in getting into college.

-Not surprisingly, those qualities that make a good job applicant today are the same ones that colleges seek in their student applicants.
+Not surprisingly, these qualities also make a suitable job applicant and are the same ones that colleges seek in their student applicants.

 Remove the stress from the rigors of the college application process, contact Global Academic Consultants at firstname.lastname@example.org.